HeroNode (HER) Price Hits $0.0001 on Major Exchanges

-HeroNode (CURRENCY:HER) traded up 8.9% against the dollar during the 1-day period ending at 13:00 PM Eastern on January 24th.
-One HeroNode coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
-In the last seven days, HeroNode has traded up 79.1% against the dollar.
-HeroNode has a market capitalization of $157,512.23 and $21.00 worth of HeroNode was traded on exchanges in the last 24 hours.
+HeroNode (CURRENCY:HER) traded up 8.9% against the U.S. dollar during the 1-day period ending at 13:00 PM E.T. on January 24th.
+HeroNode has a total market capitalization of $157,512.23 and approximately $21.00 worth of HeroNode was traded on exchanges in the last 24 hours.
+During the last week, HeroNode has traded 79.1% higher against the U.S. dollar.
+One HeroNode coin can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Chainlink (LINK) traded 2.3% lower against the dollar and now trades at $24.43 or 0.00076687 BTC.